QR Code

 Debate

-That's how my family were denied a right to defend a possession claim or counterclaim that was never brought before the court.
+That's how my family are denied a right to defend a possession claim or counterclaim that was never brought before the court.

-The 10-minute story shows that parents & grandparents didn't want evictions.
-So, it's really the (new) solicitors who didn't bring any claim for possession.
-They require permission to appeal the trial decision.
+That's a complicated point because the solicitors who drafted the summons in the first place never did that.
+Now the 10-minute story shows that my parents & grandparents didn't want evictions.
+By not having brought any claim or counterclaim for possession "in a single trial" means that permission to appeal the trial decision is required.
 Any applications by me for permission to appeal on any point were refused and on 8 March 2024 I was told that nothing's important enough for an appeal.

 What are courts up to?

-That means the legal owner of the farm, agricultural workers there, long-term residents, persons with physical disabilities, and the nearly 100 year old mother & grandmother (who tried to set aside disability clauses added to a new Will) are all denied a voice.
-The courts appear to only listen to solicitors for people with mental health issues.
+That means the voices of the legal owner of the farm, the agricultural workers there, long-term residents, persons with physical disabilities, and a 100 year old mother & grandmother (who tried to set aside disability clauses) are all denied.
+The courts appear to only listen to solicitors and people with mental health issues.
 See the 10-minute story.

 Disability and negligence

-Ever since discovery at trial I was advised that there’s a financial remedy in professional negligence.
+Since discovery at trial my solicitors told me that there’s a possible remedy in professional negligence, and crucially, that can be pursued after a trial.
 Per the 1 hour story it's very difficult to draft particulars of claim, even with help from counsel.
-It's about life interests at the farm and a property deal for the residue by swapping other farm properties.
-My grandfather was told that life interests could produce inheritance taxes that mean that “the house might well have to be sold to pay the tax” but later inheritance taxed are reported anyway, ultimately on a basis of disability, and without agricultural relief.
-Maybe someone can explain how that works?
+It's all about life interests for family members working the farm and a property deal for the residue by swapping other farm properties.
+My grandfather's solicitors told him that life interests shall increase inheritance taxes and “the house might well have to be sold to pay the tax”.
+The National Tax Helpline has told me that life interests have no effect on estate taxes.
+In any event, the solicitors reported the estate taxes anyway, ultimately on a basis of disability, and without agricultural relief.
+Maybe someone can explain how all that works?

-On 23 December 2021 the judge struck out a negligence claim under Limitation Act, and issue estoppel, by reverse summary judgment and as “totally without merit” with further costs.
+On 23 December 2021 the judge struck out a negligence claim under Limitation Act, and issue estoppel, by reverse summary judgment and as “totally without merit” with further costs primarily because "all matters arising from the same circumstances... should have been addressed in a single trial"

 On 18 May 2022 the Court of Appeal refused permission to appeal by telling me that it’s misconceived to seek a remedy for eviction by summary or default judgment as prevented by the CPR under a professional negligence claim (for damages for breaches of the CPR).
-That points in Skeleton Arguments on s.32 Limitation Act "are not relied apon before the judge" (which ridicules a Skeleton Argument).
-That allegedly fraudulent land registration & evictions are statute barred by 14B of the Limitation Act as more than 15 years ago (which was in the year 2006 before there was either land registration or evictions) and there’s no claim for fraudulent breach of trust (when the PoC repeated allegations of possible fraud).
+That points in Skeleton Arguments on s.32 Limitation Act "are not relied apon before the judge" (which ridiculed my Skeleton Argument).
+That allegedly fraudulent land registration & evictions are statute barred by 14B of the Limitation Act as more than 15 years ago (which was in the year 2006 before there was either land registration or evictions) and there’s no claim for fraudulent breach of trust (when possible fraud is alleged in the PoC 3 times over).
 That there's no loss to me or my family or anyone else on any disability point.
-That alleged discrimination on a basis of disability (and my claim that without motor neurone disease used as a basis to exclude my family members as legal owners there wouldn’t be any legal action) doesn’t “add anything to the preceding grounds”.
+That alleged discrimination on a basis of disability - because without motor neurone disease my family would remain legal owners - doesn’t “add anything to the preceding grounds”.

 To finish with "this was a plain case of abuse of process".